CIS580/asteroids-adoolitt/README.md

 4. Asteroids that collide with one another should break away from each other according to Newtonian mechanics while playing a sound effect.
 Asteroids should be of different masses, determined randomly when created (20 points).Done

 5. Asteroids destroy the player's ship when collided with, playing a sound effect.
-The player begins with three lives, which are displayed in a GUI (10 points).
+The player begins with three lives, which are displayed in a GUI (10 points).Done

 6. The player may shoot lasers, which travel across the screen and disappear when they cross the edge.
 They also play a sound effect when fired (10 points).Done